Islamophobia in the United States: Hate crimes

 By 2014, Islamophobic hate crimes remained five times higher than before the 9/11 attacks.
 In 2015, this spiked to levels not seen since 2001.
 There is evidence which proves that the 2015 spike was linked to the then candidate and later President Donald Trump, "researchers found strong statistical correlations between the number of Islam-related tweets made by Trump in a single week and the number of anti-Muslim hate crimes that took place in the days and weeks that followed."

+Annual anti-Muslim hate crime incidents reported to the FBI from 1991 to 2024, showing a spike coinciding with the September 11 attacks.

 Generally, a hate crime involves two elements that distinguish it from other illegal acts.
 Namely, the crime must be a criminal offense that is backed by a biased motivation.
-This biased motivation is usually revealed when an individual commits an attack against another individual because of some immutable personal characteristic—such as —that is protected by law.
+This biased motivation is usually revealed when an individual commits an attack against another individual because of some immutable personal characteristic (Note: see for example: Hate Crimes (at FBI website)) that is protected by law.
 Hate crimes vary from assault, murder, damage to property, work place discrimination and housing discrimination.
 Hates crimes often go unreported, resulting in government reports that underrepresent the extent of the problem.

 The 2015 Chapel Hill shooting is an example of a high-profile Islamophobic hate crime.
 Craig Stephen Hicks murdered three Muslim college students in North Carolina.
 Hicks pleaded guilty to shooting Deah Barakat, as well as sisters Yusor Mohammad Abu-Salha and Razan Mohammad Abu-Salha.
 He also confessed to shooting both of the women in the head after they were initially wounded.
 Hicks was sentenced to three consecutive life terms without parole.
 Chapel Hill Police chief Chris Blue, after initially calling the murders a "parking dispute" later acknowledged, "The man who committed these murders undoubtedly did so with a hateful heart, and the murders represented the taking of three promising lives by someone who clearly chose not to see the humanity and the goodness in them."
 The Chapel Hill case also illustrates the difficulty in hate crimes data.
 At the time "...under North Carolina law, hate crime statutes only apply to misdemeanour charges, making it inapplicable to Hicks's felony case."